Xue Susu: Archery

-Whilst she excelled at poetry, painting and embroidery, the skill that set Xue apart from other courtesans and created a cult of celebrity around her was her talent for archery.
+Whilst she excelled at poetry, painting, and embroidery, the skill that set Xue apart from other courtesans was her talent for archery.
 Her mastery of a traditionally masculine art gave her an air of androgyny that was considered highly attractive by the literati of the time.
-Having practiced in Beijing as a child she furthered her skills during a sojourn in the company of a military officer in the outlying regions of China.
+Having practiced in Beijing as a child, she furthered her skills during a sojourn in the company of a military officer in the outlying regions of China.
 The horsemen of the local tribes there were impressed with her shooting, and she became something of a local celebrity.
 Later in life she gave public demonstrations in Hangzhou, which drew large audiences.
 Hu Yinglin describes one such performance:

 "She is able to shoot two balls from her crossbow one after another and make the second ball strike the first and break it in mid-air.
 Another trick she can do is to place a ball on the ground, and, by pulling the bow backwards with her left hand, while her right hand draws the bow from behind her back, hit it.
 Out of a hundred shots, she does not miss a single one.

 The poet Lu Bi recalls another trick shot performed by Xue: "When the servant girl takes a ball in her hand and places it on top of her head / She [Xue] turns around, hits it with another ball, and both balls fall to the ground."